 An interesting question in general that has been considered to a significant extent in the literature is: what happens to the caustics of Lazutkin's theorem, and thus the conclusions of Theorems A and C, if we loosen the definition of a Birkhoff billiard?
-Without altering the basic definition of the billiard map f, there are three ways that we can generalize Birkhoff billiards: (i) by relaxing the strict convexity hypothesis, (ii) by relaxing the smoothness hypothesis, or (iii) by increasing the dimension of the ambient Euclidean space.
+Without altering the basic definition of the billiard map f, there are three ways that we can generalise Birkhoff billiards: (i) by relaxing the strict convexity hypothesis, (ii) by relaxing the smoothness hypothesis, or (iii) by increasing the dimension of the ambient Euclidean space.

-- (i) Mather proved that if the boundary is convex and C^r for $r \geq 2$, but has at least one point of zero curvature, then there are no caustics and there exist trajectories which come arbitrarily close to being positively tangent to the boundary and also come arbitrarily close to being negatively tangent to the boundary [46].
-Although this result is about finite segments of billiard trajectories, there are also infinite trajectories tending to the boundary both forward and backward in time in such billiards: $\mathcal{A}0^{\pm} \cap \mathcal{A}{\pi}^{\mp} \neq \emptyset$, see [47]. - (ii) Despite six continuous derivatives being the standard smoothness requirement for Lazutkin's theorem [23, 42], there is some uncertainty regarding what happens for C^5 boundaries, and in fact it is generally believed that 4 continuous derivatives should suffice.
-Halpern constructed billiard tables that are strictly convex and C^1 but not C^2 such that the billiard particle experiences an infinite number of collisions in finite time [33]; that is to say, the billiard flow is incomplete.
-This construction does not apply to our case, as our billiard boundaries have only a finite number of singularities (points where the boundary is only C^1 and not C^2), whereas Halpern's billiards have infinitely many. - The case of boundaries that are strictly convex and C^1 but not C^2 and have only a finite number (one, for example) of singularities was first considered by Hubacher [36], who proved that such billiards have no caustics in a neighborhood of the boundary.
-This result opens the door for our analysis. - (iii) It has been known since the works of Berger and Gruber that in the case of strictly convex and sufficiently smooth billiards in higher dimension (i.e. the billiard boundary is a codimension 1 submanifold of \mathbb{R}^d where $d \geq 3$), only ellipsoids have caustics [7, 30].
-However Gruber also observed that in this case, even in the absence of caustics, the Liouville measure of the set of trajectories approaching the boundary asymptotically is zero [29].
-The question of existence of such trajectories was thus left open. - It was proved in [20] (combined with results of [19]) that generic strictly convex analytic billiards in \mathbb{R}^3 (and 'many' such billiards in \mathbb{R}^d for $d \geq 4$) have trajectories approaching the boundary asymptotically.
-It is believed that the meagre set of analytic strictly convex billiard boundaries in \mathbb{R}^d , $d \geq 3$, for which these trajectories do not exist consists entirely of ellipsoids, but the perturbative methods of [20] do not immediately extend to such a result.
+- (i) Mather proved that if the boundary is convex and $C^r$ for $r \geq 2$ , but has at least one point of zero curvature, then there are no caustics and there exist trajectories which come arbitrarily close to being positively tangent to the boundary and also come arbitrarily close to being negatively tangent to the boundary [45].
+Although this result is about finite segments of billiard trajectories, there are also infinite trajectories tending to the boundary both forward and backward in time in such billiards: $\mathcal{A}0^{\pm} \cap \mathcal{A}{\pi}^{\mp} \neq \emptyset$ , see [46]. - (ii) Despite six continuous derivatives being the stated smoothness requirement for Lazutkin's theorem [22, 41], there is some uncertainty regarding what happens for $C^5$ boundaries, and in fact it is generally believed that 4 continuous derivatives should suffice.
+Halpern constructed billiard tables that are strictly convex and $C^1$ but not $C^2$ such that the billiard particle experiences an infinite number of collisions in finite time [32]; that is to say, the billiard flow is incomplete.
+This construction does not apply to our case, as our billiard boundaries have only a finite number of singularities (points where the boundary is only $C^1$ and not $C^2$ ), whereas Halpern's billiards have infinitely many. - The case of boundaries that are strictly convex and $C^1$ but not $C^2$ and have only a finite number (one, for example) of singularities was first considered by Hubacher [35], who proved that such billiards have no caustics in a neighborhood of the boundary.
+This result opens the door for our analysis. - (iii) It has been known since the works of Berger and Gruber that in the case of strictly convex and sufficiently smooth billiards in higher dimension (i.e. the billiard boundary is a codimension 1 submanifold of $\mathbb{R}^d$ where $d \geq 3$ ), only ellipsoids have caustics [7, 29].
+However Gruber also observed that in this case, even in the absence of caustics, the Liouville measure of the set of trajectories approaching the boundary asymptotically is zero [28].
+The question of existence of such trajectories was thus left open.

+It was proved in [19] (combined with results of [18]) that generic strictly convex analytic billiards in $\mathbb{R}^3$ (and 'many' such billiards in $\mathbb{R}^d$ for $d \geq 4$ ) have trajectories approaching the boundary asymptotically.
+It is believed that the meagre set of analytic strictly convex billiard boundaries in $\mathbb{R}^d$ , $d \geq 3$ , for which these trajectories do not exist consists entirely of ellipsoids, but the perturbative methods of [19] do not immediately extend to such a result.

-Billiards in circular polygons have been studied numerically in the literature [6, 24, 34, 35, 44].
+Billiards in circular polygons have been studied numerically in the literature [6, 23, 33, 34, 43].
 In the paper [4] the authors use numerical simulations and semi-rigorous arguments to study billiards in a 2-parameter family of circular polygons.
 They conjecture that, for certain values of the parameters, the billiard is ergodic.
 In addition they provide heuristic arguments in favor of this conjecture.